-So I’ve spent a little time deciding whether or not to actually write this post and wondering to myself if it would help any of you out there.
+So I’ve spent some time deciding whether to actually write this article or not.
+I’ve wondered if it would actually help any of you out there.

 For a long time, I had anxiety when it came to facing my debt.